gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

 #### Pratik

 Q1.
 What tasks did I work on / complete?
+- Develop UI of passenger Info, Seat Selection and implementing post API calls for Cancel Booking, GET calls for displaying all flights and displaying details of a single flight.

 Q2.
 What am I planning to work on next?
+- POST API calls for Booking reservations and UI changes.

 Q3.
 What tasks are blocked waiting on another team member?

 ## Week 8: